Peer Support in Practice

 All Peer Supporters undertake the comprehensive 3-day Peer Support Training that has been designed and developed by people with lived experience of mental distress.
 A full induction follows the training, and our Core Skills Development Framework ensures that Peer Supporters are confident and ready to start their role.
 Once in post, Peer Supporters have access to regular 1-1 supervision, Peer Support Team Meetings and on-going Learning & Development opportunities.

-Current vacancies for any Peer Support Worker or Peer Support Volunteer opportunities will be posted here.
+Current vacancies for any Peer Support Worker or Peer Support Volunteer opportunities will be posted on our recruitment pages.

 Contact information for the Peer Support Co-ordinators in services providing peer support:-